Tonasket, Washington

 Tonasket /təˈnæskət/ is a city in Okanogan County, Washington, United States.
-The population was 1,032 at the 2010 census.
+The population was 1,103 at the 2020 census.

 History

 Tonasket was officially incorporated on December 16, 1927.
 It is named after Chief Tonasket of the Okanogan people, a local leader from this area who assumed the status of grand chief of the American Okanogan after the drawing of the Canada–United States border by the Oregon Treaty of 1846, assuming a leadership role in Okanogan territory formerly held by Chief Nicola who lived north of the border.

 Tonasket is a city located along the eastern bank of the Okanogan River in north-central Okanogan County, Washington.
 U.S. Highway 97, the main north–south highway through central Washington, bisects the city on its way north to the Canada–US border approximately twenty miles away.
 Washington State Route 20 turns east of 97 at 6th St, and continues running across the state.
 The city is bordered on the north by Siwash Creek, on the south by Bonaparte Creek, and on the west by the Okanogan River.

 Tonasket, which has been the site of a U.S. post office since 1901, was platted in 1910 and incorporated in 1927.
 It serves as a hub for agricultural and forestry industries in north central Okanogan County.
 It is the location of three major fruit storage and processing facilities and the offices of the Tonasket Ranger District of the Colville National Forest.

 Many descendants of pioneer families still reside in Tonasket and the surrounding areas and are interested in preserving and sharing the history of their heritage.
 A son of one of those pioneer families, Walter H. Brattain, grew up on a cattle ranch near Tonasket, attended Tonasket schools and shared the 1956 Nobel Prize for Physics (with William Shockley and John Bardeen) for the invention of the transistor.

+In 1973, Michael Pilarski of the Friends of the Trees Society organized a faire in Tonasket that sought to help community members provision and sell excess produce and goods before the winter months.
+This faire has become known as the Okanogan Family Barter Faire and attendees buy, sell, and trade art and handicrafts, vintage clothing, and homegrown produce and can learn about sustainable farming techniques and herbal remedies while enjoying live music and entertainment.
+The annual event draws in thousands of visitors from around the region and has been described as a celebration of sustainable living and communal ties.